 There are also a number of independent shops you won't want to miss out on, that sell everything from toiletries made from local spices, to hand printed linens, and a number of other products.
 Since one-third of the island's shopping industry is dependent upon vendors who set up shop wherever there is need, if will be your job to hunt them down, and make a stop when you see something of interest.

 When you visit an island called the “Spice Isle,” it is almost required that you return home with a variety of local spices.
 Vendors willing to sell you baskets filled with bay, cinnamon, cloves, ginger, mace, nutmeg, and vanilla are situated practically on every corner, so finding these items will not be an issue.
 These spices are also constantly used to create other products, such as jellies and jams, aloes to soothe sunburns, toiletries, candies, and alcohol.
 Grenada's rum is a special breed, made with local sugar cane and spiced for a unique flavor.

 Outside of the spice industry, local crafts that are popularly sold include batiks, coral jewelry, fabric dolls, leather work, screen printed textiles, wood carvings, and woven baskets made from palm fronds.

 It is important to know the local terminology when you purchase spices on Grenada.
 Below is a list of common slang that should be aware of:

-If you enjoy shopping for souvenirs you might enjoy visiting, which is located in the vicinity of St. George's, in southwestern Grenada.
+If you're looking for some souvenirs or gifts you should think about visiting, which is located in the vicinity of St. George's, in southwestern Grenada.
 Imagine is open Monday through Saturdat from 9:00am until 5:00pm.
-If you would like to call before making reservations, you can do so at (473) 444-4028.
+If you have questions, try calling them at (473) 444-4028.